Zombies!!!: Spinoffs

 The following are all fully stand-alone games spin off from the original game.
 Core game play elements are shared, so they can be integrated with Zombies!!!.

 Humans!!!: This game is playable by itself but also allow you to incorporate it into a game of Zombies!!!.
 The game is played from the perspective of the zombies where your goal is to eat humans.
 These humans can also be other players.

 Martians!!!: This game allows you to be dropped into an alien invasion.
 It can be played with all Zombies!!! and Humans!!! games to add aliens to the enemies a player must fight.
 Recommended 4 to 6 players; Game includes 32 map tiles, 50 Action cards, character cards, chits, dice, and 100 Martians.
 Recommended play time is between 60 and 180 minutes.
 Released in 2009.

-Mi: Another stand-alone game in which the players must battle skeletons in medieval times (see Army of Darkness).
+MidEvil: Another stand-alone game in which the players must battle skeletons in medieval times (see Army of Darkness).
 This game also has an expansion (Castle Chaos), with another (Subterranean Homesick Blues) released in December 2007.
 The tiles are marked as in other expansions of Zombies!!!, but there are no listed rules on how to combine it into the original game.